joedski/musings/Vue General/Journal 2020-04-29 - Periodic Update on My Opinions in Front-End App Architecture.md

     - If you need a modified version, track the user edits as separate state then create a computed prop showing the old data transformed by the user edits.
         - If the nature of the edits means it's easier to just directly mutate an object, then deep-clone the original datum.
     - Only mutate data directly if profiling shows it's necessary for efficiency, otherwise you're wasting dev time by creating code prone to Spaghetti.
+        - Having maybe-2 data shapes for one endpoint is not bad, having maybe-2 data shapes for 50 endpoints is terrible.

 Hopefully some of this looks familiar.
 They are extensions or extrapolations of many general principles of clean coding with a dash of _actual_ RESTfulness.